 An applicant could also provide evidence to prove that their medical condition has left them unable to work due to constant pain, limited mobility, or subsequent mental stress.
-An attorney could help applicants evaluate their medical SSI eligibility in Gwinnett County.
+An experienced advocate for the disabled can help applicants evaluate their medical SSI eligibility in Gwinnett County.

 A claimant who is completely unable to earn any income may not qualify for SSI if they have too many assets, as the presence of sellable assets negates the element of necessity required for SSI eligibility.
 For example, a married applicant whose spouse works a full-time job would be earning too much money to qualify for benefits.

 Additionally, even an unmarried applicant may not qualify if they still have assets that they may sell to pay their bills.
 While an applicant may keep their home and a vehicle, other assets such as rental properties, bank accounts, and other vehicles count against the asset limit.